How to Stop Your Spouse From Bringing Up the Past

 If it feels impossible to stop bringing the past into the present, at the moment, at least agree on bringing it outside of fights.
 It only fuels the fires further and shifts the focus away from resolution.

 Act proactively in setting up an agreement about the topics allowed to be brought to the table during arguments.
-To accomplish this, you can agree on holding each other accountable for this agreement.
+To accomplish this, you can commit to holding each other accountable for this agreement.
 This can be the answer to your question of “what to say when someone brings up your past.”

-Come up with a way to signal one another; you are going back to the old pattern and invite them kindly to circle back to the topic at hand.
+Come up with a way to signal to one another; that you are going back to the old pattern and invite them kindly to circle back to the topic at hand.

 Furthermore, you can set up a time to talk about the issue you are postponing at the moment of fighting.
 This sends a message that you are willing to hear them out when you are both able to approach it with less tension.